podcast

 37 min

-Andrew Tootell's OzZen Podcast
+The OzZen Podcast

-Waking to a Dream within a Dream
+Waking to a Dream within a Dream, by Andrew Sono Tootell

 This dharma talk focuses on exploring the concept of the self-centered dream and suffering, with discussions on practice principles and their potential modifications.
 Participants shared personal experiences and insights related to self-centeredness, dreams, and the nature of reality.
 The conversation also touched on the importance of shifting from a self-centered to a life-centered perspective, drawing from various philosophical and literary sources to illustrate key points.